QuCo-RAG: Quantifying Uncertainty from the Pre-training Corpus for Dynamic Retrieval-Augmented Generation: Analysis and Discussion

+To evaluate whether QuCo-RAG generalizes beyond short-answer open-domain QA, we test on two additional dimensions: long-form generation and domain-specific biomedical QA.

+\paragraph{Long-Form Generation.} We evaluate on ASQA~\citep{stelmakh-etal-2022-asqa}, a long-form QA benchmark where models must generate comprehensive multi-sentence answers (averaging 8--10 sentences) to ambiguous questions with multiple valid interpretations.
+Following the original benchmark setup, we report ROUGE-L and the composite disambiguation-ROUGE (DR) metric:

+We additionally report LLM\_DR, which replaces the lexical Disambig-F1 in DR with a GPT-4o-based semantic correctness score~\citep{li2025generation}, to better capture answer quality beyond surface-level overlap.
+Results are shown in Table~\ref{tab:asqa}.

+QuCo-RAG achieves the highest scores on both standard metrics (ROUGE-L, DR) and the LLM-based evaluation (LLM\_DR) with only 1.72 retrievals per question.
+Notably, aggressive retrieval strategies (FS-RAG with 11.15, FLARE with 4.53 retrievals) actually degrade ROUGE-L below Wo-RAG, suggesting that excessive retrieval may introduce noise that harms long-form coherence~\citep{Cuconasu_2024}.
+In contrast, QuCo-RAG's selective, corpus-grounded retrieval avoids this pitfall, demonstrating that our paradigm extends effectively from short-answer to long-form generation settings.

-To evaluate generalization beyond open-domain QA, we test on PubMedQA~\cite{jin2019pubmedqa}, a biomedical QA benchmark where models answer research questions based on biomedical literature.
+\paragraph{Domain Generalization.} We further test on PubMedQA~\citep{jin2019pubmedqa}, a biomedical QA benchmark where models answer research questions based on biomedical literature.
 Following~\citet{xiong-etal-2024-benchmarking}, we use PubMed abstracts and medical textbooks~\cite{jin2020disease} as the retrieval corpus $\mathcal{C}$ and report accuracy following the standard benchmark setup~\cite{wu-etal-2025-medical}.
 Notably, we retain the same OLMo-2 pre-training corpus as the statistical signal source $\mathcal{P}$, without any domain-specific adaptation.
 As shown in Table~\ref{tab:pubmedqa}, QuCo-RAG achieves the best accuracy (66.4\%) while maintaining high efficiency (0.93 retrievals, 54.9 tokens per question).
-Internal-signal methods exhibit two failure modes in this specialized domain: \textit{over-retrieval} and \textit{under-retrieval}.
-FLARE suffers from over-retrieval, averaging 2.79 retrievals per question (significantly higher than its typical 1--2 in general-domain QA), achieving decent accuracy but at massive token cost.
-Conversely, DRAGIN and ETC suffer from under-retrieval, performing no better than Wo-RAG---likely because their internal-signal formulations fail to transfer across domains.
-QuCo-RAG avoids both pitfalls: large-scale pre-training corpora provide broad coverage of biomedical knowledge, and zero co-occurrence reliably indicates hallucination risks.
+Internal-signal methods show limitations in this specialized domain.
+FLARE achieves decent accuracy (63.4\%) but at 9$\times$ the token cost of ours (516.8 vs. 54.9 tokens), as its probability-based triggering becomes overly sensitive to domain-specific biomedical terminology.
+Conversely, DRAGIN and ETC perform no better than Wo-RAG, likely because their entropy-based uncertainty formulations fail to generalize across domains.
+QuCo-RAG avoids these pitfalls: large-scale pre-training corpora provide broad coverage of biomedical knowledge, and zero co-occurrence reliably signals high uncertainty regardless of domain.